-A delicate machine, the body subtly reacts to the environment around it without you even noticing most of the time.
-Sometimes, though, the effect of stimuli like cold can produce an alteration in the body that is more noticeable.
-An example of this is the sleepiness that a person starts feeling when she is very cold.
-It is important to note, though, that the existence of a correlation between cold and sleepiness doesn't mean that one caused the other.
+A delicate machine, the body subtly reacts to the environment without you even noticing most of the time.
+Sometimes, though, the effect of stimuli like cold can produce changes in the body that seem more apparent.
+For example, some people claim to feel like nodding off when they get chilly.
+However, a correlation between being cold and feeling sleepy doesn't necessarily equal causation.

-Temperature homeostasis refers to the ability of the body to set a "thermostat" of between 36 degrees Celsius (96.8 degrees Fahrenheit) and 38 degrees Celsius (100.4 degrees Fahrenheit).
-When your body starts losing heat and your core temperature starts dropping, you automatically start shivering and develop a strong instinct to move somewhere warmer.
-Most often, being cold is a minor issue, but if your core temperature drops to below 35 degrees Celsius (95 degrees Fahrenheit), you are in mild hypothermia, which can produce sleepiness.
+Temperature homeostasis is the body's ability to maintain a temperature between 96.8 degrees Fahrenheit and 100.4 degrees Fahrenheit.
+When your body starts losing heat and your core temperature drops, you automatically start shivering and develop a strong instinct to move somewhere warmer.
+Most often, being cold is a minor issue.
+But if your core temperature drops to below 95 degrees Fahrenheit, you may be experiencing mild hypothermia, which can cause sleepiness.

-The normal body temperature range is important as it is the optimal temperature for essential biochemical reactions.
-As your body temperature drops, your brain doesn't work as efficiently as before.
-This causes issues like slowed reaction times, impaired judgment and tiredness.
-This occurs after only 1 degree Celsius drop in temperature from the normal range.
-The signs are subtle, and the person suffering from this mild hypothermia may not understand that he is becoming hypothermic from the cold.
-The drop in temperature occurs gradually, so the tiredness creeps up on the affected person.
-Common situations in which people suffer mild hypothermia include standing outside in cold temperatures all day (stallholders at farmers markets) or taking long journeys on a motorcycle in cold weather.
+The normal body temperature range is optimal for essential biochemical reactions.
+As your temperature drops, even by only a couple degrees Fahrenheit, your brain doesn't work as efficiently.
+You might experience issues like slowed reaction time, impaired judgment and tiredness.
+The signs are subtle, and a person suffering from this mild hypothermia may not understand it's happening.
+The temperature drop occurs gradually, so the sleepiness creeps up.
+Common situations in which people may experience mild hypothermia include standing outside in cold temperatures all day or taking long journeys on a motorcycle in cold weather.

 Moderate and Severe Hypothermia

-When a person is in the first stages of hypothermia, he shivers at a relatively normal rate.
-In moderate hypothermia, at a core temperature of less than 35 degrees Celsius (95 degrees Fahrenheit), though, the shivering becomes violent and the tiredness worsens.
-The affected person also becomes confused and clumsy.
-At under 32 degrees Celsius (89.6 degrees Fahrenheit), the cold makes the person so sleepy that she is unable to move and slips off into unconsciousness and coma.
+When a person is in the first stages of hypothermia, they shiver at a relatively normal rate.
+In moderate hypothermia, at a core temperature of less than 95 degrees Fahrenheit, the shivering becomes violent, the tiredness worsens and the person becomes confused and clumsy.
+At under 89.6 degrees Fahrenheit, the person becomes so sleepy that they're unable to move, and they slip off into unconsciousness and coma.